 - Certain Specific Accrued Liabilities

 - → Compensated absences (un-matured)

+- → GASB 68/75 Net Pension/OPEB liabilities

 - Claims and judgments

 - Termination benefits

 - → Landfill closure/post closure care costs

 - These do not meet the "current" financial measurement focus.
 They are not typically budgeted or paid until they come due for payment.
 Amounts could be estimated and the due date is known (in the future), however these would be reported on the Accrual Basis financial statements only since not "due" for payment at Year End